 Around mid-June, I returned to Frankfurt for a couple of days.
 I hadn’t been back since the year that I’d spent living there, in 2014-15.

-And what timing too.
-After a spell of rain, the sky was glorious that weekend, rainbows and all.
+And what timing, too.
+After a spell of rain, the sky was all kinds of glorious that weekend.

 Here’s a list of some of my favourite spots in the city:

 The Film Museum in Frankfurt is sleek, modern and takes you on a fascinating in-depth journey through the history of filmmaking.
 It also happens to have a charming in-house cinema of its own that offers a diverse selection of noteworthy films in various languages, including English.
 I still reminisce about summer evenings spent enjoying screenings of ‘The Hours’ and ‘Strangers on a Train’ here.

 Museum Timings: Tue – Sun 10 am – 6 pm | Wed 10 am – 8 pm | Mon closed

 Museum Entry: €6 (regular), €3 (reduced) | Cinema ticket: €7 (adults), €5 (students)

 I can gorge on dosas for breakfast, lunch and dinner.
 Unfortunately, it’s hard enough to find authentic Indian food in Germany, let alone south Indian food.
 Which is why when I stumbled upon Saravanaa Bhavan in Frankfurt, I was ecstatic.
 Sure, I’m not pleased about shelling out €7 for a dosa that costs the equivalent of 75 cents back in Chennai, but the food retains its authentic flavour and aroma so well that one simply can’t resist.

 Timings: Mon – Sun 11 am – 10.30 pm | Kaiserstrasse 66

 3. A Stroll along the Main